The Moth: Programs

-Community
+Community Engagement Program

 Since 1999, the Moth's Community Program strives to encourage the art of storytelling in communities typically under-represented by the mainstream media.
 They teach and inspire budding raconteurs to effectively tell their stories to those who are both willing and unwilling to listen, and they often feature workshop members on The Moth website and podcast.

-Education
+Education Program

 The Education Program works with students, teachers, and professors from high-school through college to promote stronger community bonds within the student body and the administration.
 The overall mission is to prepare students for the world ahead of them by teaching crucial aspects of language and rhetoric, and to allow students and teachers to experience one another in a more intimate setting.
 In 2012 The Moth launched the High School Slam program, which brings StorySLAMs to public high schools in New York City.
 They currently hold SLAMs at twelve high schools in three boroughs, and an All-City SLAM that allows for inter-connectivity between students in all the boroughs.

+Global Community Program

+The Global Community Program develops and elevates true, personal stories from extraordinary individuals in the global south.
+By honoring a broad range of individual experiences, we believe we can challenge dominant narratives, deepen connection, and create a more productive dialogue around the world.